norswap/autumn/doc/autumn/peg.md

 A note about Autumn: since grammars can be context-sensitive, great care must be taken with memoization.
 A memoized result should only be recalled if it was acquired under a context that is compatible with the current context.
-The definition of compatibility is up to the user, but the requirement is simple: parsing or without memoization should yield the same result.
+The definition of compatibility is up to the user, but the requirement is simple: parsing with or without memoization should yield the same result.

 [packrat-flop]: https://www.mercurylang.org/documentation/papers/packrat.pdf
 [ohm]: https://github.com/harc/ohm